me3zaAKAgoat/cub3d/README.md

 - [ ] add more sanitization for surface colors
 - [ ] look for all function that use malloc and check if they're failure safe
 - [ ] norminette
+- [ ] set lower bound for colors
+- [ ] theres a segfault in maps where the player spawns looking at a wall

 ## prio